 Children (18 and under) Free

-Entry to the Shop, Café (for lunch service) and Coffee Bar is free.
+Entry to the HoMA Café and Coffee Bar during lunch service is free.
+Entry to the HoMA Shop is free during museum hours.

 Secure tickets in advance online.

 HoMA will be closed on the following days: